Obarun/66/doc/66-reload.md

 reload [ -h ] [ -P ] service...
 ```

-This command send a `SIGHUP` signal to *service*.
-Many daemon reacts of `SIGHUP` signal to re-read its configuration file that has been changed.
+This command sends a `SIGHUP` signal to *service*.
+Many daemons react to a `SIGHUP` signal to re-read their configuration file when it has changed.
 This command expects to find an already running *service*.

-The `66 -t` command option have no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.
+The `66 -t` command option has no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.

 In case of `module` service type, all services within the `module` are reloaded.